 - Assessment:

 - (a) The semester mark is calculated from the average of 2 tests.

 - (b) The examination consists of one 3-hour paper.

 - (c) A final mark of 60% must be obtained.

-- 2. Periods of tuition:
+- Periods of tuition:

-- Theory: 2 periods per week

-- 3. Syllabus: Specialized ship construction, Stability evaluation, Specialized stability assessment, Stress analysis of ships, Legal requirements
+3. Syllabus: Specialized ship construction, Stability evaluation, Specialized stability assessment, Stress analysis of ships, Legal requirements